Deep Conditional Measure Quantization: The deep neural network conditional quantization method

 In this paper we will only be concerned with uniform weights (but what is said here can be extended to arbitrary, but fixed, weights, see \cite{huber_energy_quantization_turinici22} for related considerations); in this case we write simply~:

-The conditional quantization of the law $\mu$ is defined as follows: for any $x\in \Xcal$ we look for the minimizer $\ybf^{opt}(x) \in \Ycal^Q$ of the distance to $\mu_x=\mu(dy|X=x)$ i.e., any $\ybf^{opt}(x)$ such that~:
+The conditional quantization of the law $\mu$ is defined as follows: for any $x\in \Xcal$ we look for the minimizer of the distance to $\mu_x$ i.e., any $\ybf^{opt}(x) \in \Ycal^Q$ such that~:

 Note that in general the minimum is not unique so $\ybf^{opt}(x)$ is a set-valued function.
-Accordingly a first theoretical important question is whether one can find a selection of $\ybf^{opt}(x)$ with good properties such as measurability, continuity etc. These questions are answered in the rest of this section.
-Then a practical question is how to find convenient conditional quantizations; this is described in section~\ref{sec:numerical}.
+Accordingly a first theoretical important question is whether one can find a selection~\footnote{A selection of a set-valued function $g:A \to 2^B \setminus \emptyset$ is a function $\tilde g: A \to B$ such that $\forall a \in A : \tilde g (a) \in g(a)$.
+Recall that $2^B$ is the set of all subsets of $B$.} of $\ybf^{opt}(x)$ with good properties such as measurability, continuity etc. These questions are answered in the rest of this section.
+Then a practical question is how to find convenient conditional quantizations; this is described in sections~\ref{sec:algo} and \ref{sec:numerics_mnist_reconstruction}.